sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-Obviously in this case the state of a user being existent is achieved by setting up the backend gateway so it responds with specific answers.
+In this case the state of a user being existent is achieved by setting up the backend gateway so it responds with specific answers.

 #### Add the `when` function

-Mostly functions starting with `when` interact directly with the system, so let's wire the test to the production code:
+Functions starting with `when` should take care of the "acting" part in "arrange", "act", "assert" and would hence interact directly with the production system; so let's wire the test to the production code:

 ```kotlin
 fun whenLoggingIn(email: String, password: String) {